Topological T-duality for Stacks using a Gysin Sequence: T-dual of Kaluza-Klein monopole Backgrounds

 Note the following property of T-dual principal $S^1$-bundles: Let $p:E \to B$ be a principal $S^1$-bundle.
 Let $h \in H^3(E,\KZ)$ be an $H$-flux.
 Let $W_1,\ldots,W_k$ be open subsets of $B$ such that $W_1 \cup \ldots \cup W_k = B$.
 Let $E_i = p^{-1}(W_i)$ be the induced open cover of $E$.
 Let $h_i$ be the $H$-flux restricted to $E_i$.
 Let $q:E^{\#} \to B$ be the T-dual of the principal bundle $E \to B$ with $H$-flux $h^{\#}.$ Let $E^{\#}_i=q^{-1}(W_i)$ and let $h^{\#}_i = h^{\#}|_{E_i}$.
 Then we claim that $(E^{\#}_i,h^{\#}_i)$ is the T-dual of $(E_i,h_i).$ This follows from the existence of a classifying space for a pair and the properties of the T-duality map on it in Ref.\ \cite{Bunke}: If $R$ is the classifying space of pairs of Ref.\ \cite{Bunke}, $T:R \to R$ the T-duality map and $\phi:B \to R$ the classifying map for the pair $(E,h),$ we have, on restriction to $W_i,$ $(T\circ \phi)|_{W_i}=T\circ (\phi|_{W_i}).$ However, by definition, $(T \circ \phi)|_{W_i}$ classifies $(E^{\#}_i,h^{\#}_i)$ while $\phi|_{W_i}$ classifies $(E_i,h_i)=(E|_{W_i},h|_{E_i}).$

-A similar result holds for semi-free spaces: \begin{theorem} \leavevmode \begin{enumerate} \item Let $E$ be a semi-free $S^1$-space with at most countably many isolated fixed sets of the $S^1$-action ${F_1,\ldots,F_k,\ldots}$.
+It is natural to ask if the above can be extended to T-dualize semi-free spaces with many isolated fixed point sets.
+To do this we need to be able to glue such spaces to other spaces with a circle action and to calculate the T-dual.
+We show that a result similar to the above holds for semi-free spaces: \begin{theorem} \leavevmode \begin{enumerate} \item Let $E$ be a semi-free $S^1$-space with at most countably many isolated fixed sets of the $S^1$-action ${F_1,\ldots,F_k,\ldots}$.
 Suppose we are given disjoint neighbourhoods $U_i$ of $F_i$.
-Let $\underline{V_i} = [U_i/S^1].$ Then these data determine the T-dual of $E$. \item The T-dual of a semi-free space $E$ with at most countably isolated fixed sets is the principal bundle of stacks $[E/S^1] \times S^1 \to [E/S^1]$ with $H$-flux.
+Let $\underline{V_i} = [U_i/S^1].$ Then the T-dual of $E$ is determined by the T-dual of the $U_i$ together with the T-dual of the principal circle bundle $P = (E - \bigcup^{i}_{l=1} U_l).$ \item The T-dual of a semi-free space $E$ with at most countably isolated fixed sets is the principal bundle of stacks $[E/S^1] \times S^1 \to [E/S^1]$ with $H$-flux.
 There will be $H$-flux on the T-dual coming from an NS5-brane if the T-duals of any of the $U_i$ (see previous part) possess $H$-flux. \end{enumerate} \end{theorem} \begin{proof} \leavevmode \begin{enumerate} \item Let $E$ be a semi-free $S^1$-space with at most countably many isolated fixed sets of the $S^1$-action ${F_1,\ldots,F_k,\ldots}$.
 Let $W = E/S^1$ and let $U_l,l=1,\ldots,k,\ldots$ be open disjoint subsets of $E$, such that each $F_l \subsetneq U_l$.
 Since the fixed sets are isolated, we may always assume that $U_l \cap U_k = \phi$ for every $l \neq k$.
 Then, by the classification theorem for spaces with finitely many orbit types (see proof of Cor.\ (\ref{CorKKMulti})), $P=(E - \bigcup^{k}_{l=1} U_l)$ is a principal circle bundle over $V=(W - \bigcup^{k}_{l=1}V_l)$ where $V_l=(U_l/S^1).$ Also, $E$ is determined by $P$ and the gluing data for the $U_l$.
-Since there is no $H$-flux on $E,$ these data determine the T-dual of $E.$
+Since there is no $H$-flux on $E,$ these data determine the T-dual of $E$ by Thm.\ (\ref{ThmEAttach}) item (4) below.

 \item Given the data of the previous part, for every $i,$ suppose we are given atlases $V_i$ for $\underline{V_i}$ and induced atlases $Q_i$ for $\underline{U_i}$ in the sense of Ref.\ \cite{Bunke1}.
 Let $SV$ be the simplical space associated to $V$, and, for every $i,$ $SV_i$ the simplical space associated to $V_i$ by the above atlases.
 Similarly, let $SP$ be the simplicial space associated to $P$ and, for every $i,$ $SU_i$ the simplicial space associated to $U_i$ by the above atlases.